d99kris/nmail/README.md

 (gmail, outlook, etc) do this on server side, so this should only be enabled if emails sent using nmail do not automatically gets stored in the sent folder.

+### compose_generate_html

+Controls whether nmail shall generate a plain/html message part based on processing the composed message as Markdown, when sending sending emails from nmail.

 ### drafts

 Name of drafts folder - needed if using functionality to postpone email editing.